vickenstein/chamandir/README.md

   }
 });
 ```
-ChaManDir class are design to not have methods attached the class constructor, but the initialize method is always called on creation.
+ChaManDir classes are design to not have methods attached the class constructor, but the initialize method is always called on creation.
 ```
 var pokemon = PokemonBreeder.create({
   name:    "charmander",